Akashkroy69/Kotlin-Tunes/KotlinTunesDocument.md

-"# Kotlin Tunes Complete Document"
+# Kotlin Tunes Complete Document

 **Problem Description:**

 Your task is to write a number of classes and interfaces to represent musical tunes, and a collection of tunes.
 You are not expected to have any prior knowledge of musical notation to complete this task.
 A tune is made up from notes, where each note comprises a pitch and a duration.
 You will write a class that represents a note, an interface capturing the services provided by a tune, and four implementations of this interface: